brunocfalcao/larapush/README.md

 Like this example:
 ![Install on your web server](https://assets.brunofalcao.me/larapush/install-remote.gif)

-Copy+paste the one generated on your web server so you can use it later on your local installation.
+:exclamation: Copy+paste the one generated on your web server so you can use it later on your local installation.

 On your <b>local development computer</b>, run the following commands: